 In this chapter we’ll cover chatbot case studies over a range of industries spanning from banking through to media & entertainment.

-If you’re interested in learning how companies have leveraged the power of chatbots to transform their industry, this chapter is for you.
+If you’re interested in learning how companies have leveraged AI-powered chatbots to transform their industry, this chapter is for you.